Robert W. Saunders, Sr. Public Library

 The Children's area features a touch-screen display panel and a collaborative touch-screen table.

 The Saunders Library receives support from the Ada T. Payne Friends of the Urban Libraries, active supporters and advocates for the library.
-Proceeds from their fundraising efforts directly benefit this branch, the West Tampa Branch Library and the C. Blythe Andrews, Jr. Public Library.
-Bookstores run by the Friends are located in all three locations.
+Proceeds from their fundraising efforts directly benefit this branch and the West Tampa Branch Library.
+Bookstores run by the Friends are located in both locations.

 The Robert W. Saunders, Sr. Library Foundation raises funds that support educational, African American research and cultural activities at the Saunders Library and within the Tampa community.